 - The scientist does not participate, but may be called upon if the Committee needs additional information

-Back to the principal investigator:
+Back to the scientist:

 - The project is then overseen by the CRT teams